-The usual advice you get when seeking a more resource conserving distro is to use a lighter spin-off such as Xubuntu, Lubuntu, or a Debian with Openbox, etc. However, not many people know that even a "heavy" distro such as Ubuntu 16.04 LTS with the default Unity Desktop could be made much lighter by uninstalling some stuff and removing others from the startup.
-Lets see how it can be achieved:
+The usual advice you get when seeking a more resource conserving distro is to use a lighter spin-off such as Xubuntu, Lubuntu, etc. However, not many people know that even a "heavy" distro such as Ubuntu LTS with the default Unity Desktop could be made much lighter by uninstalling some packages and removing others from the startup.
+Let us see how it can be achieved:

 When you go to the Ubuntu Dash and start the "Startup Applications" dialog, it doesn't show you the whole picture.
 There are still many "hidden apps" that silently start in the background without you knowing it.
 In order for all these hidden apps to be displayed in that dialog, you'll have to run the following command in the terminal once: